 In other words, the mics only interact with the interface.
-It’s the interface’s job to convert the mic signals to digital audio and to communicate that digital information with the computer.
+The interface's job is to convert the mic signals to digital audio and communicate that digital information with the computer.

 Analog microphones, then, never require drivers.
 It is only their analog-to-digital converters (adapters) that would require drivers.